-- Procedure (and equipment) used to produce all datasets (linked to the grant application paragraphs?).
-Supplement the information - Data file naming and labeling (short unique identifier and summary of content) & organization into folders and sub-folders. - Versioning of data subsets distinguished by a subscript (v01, v02, etc) with date attached to the file name. - Filename will appear as DatasetName (short unique identifier_summary of content)VersionNo_Date (YYYYMMDD).
+- Procedures used to produce all datasets [Please supply the information.
+Link to the appropriate grant application paragraphs if possible]. - Data file naming and labeling (short unique identifier and summary of content) & organization into folders and sub-folders. - Versioning of data subsets distinguished by a subscript (v01, v02, etc) with date attached to the file name.

+• Filename will appear as DatasetName (short unique identifier_summary of content)VersionNo_Date (YYYYMMDD).
+URL link: http://researchdata.library.ubc.ca/plan/organize-your-data/